Gustavus Hamilton, 1st Viscount Boyne: Pre-war in Ireland

 In 1677 Hamilton accompanied James Butler, 1st Duke of Ormond, to Oxford where he was awarded the degree of a Doctor of Civil Law by the University of Oxford.
 By 1678 he was a captain in the Irish Army.

 Hamilton was appointed to the Privy Council of Ireland on the accession of King James II of England in 1685.

 In 1688 Hamilton was a major in William Stewart, 1st Viscount Mountjoy's regiment in Derry.
 On 23 November Tyrconnell ordered Mountjoy to march to Dublin for embarking to England.
 Mountjoy appointed Robert Lundy governor of the town.

 Williamite War

 At the Glorious Revolution, Hamilton declared for William of Orange.

-In 1689 when Richard Hamilton attacked the Protestants in the north of Ireland, Hamilton organised the defence of Coleraine, which Richard Hamilton reached on 27 March. and resisted five weeks before retreating to Derry.
+In 1689 when Richard Hamilton attacked the Protestants in the north of Ireland, Hamilton organised the defence of Coleraine, which Richard Hamilton reached on 27 March, and resisted five weeks before retreating to Derry.

 James called a parliament, known as the Patriot Parliament, which met on 7 May 1689.
 Hamilton's was one of the 2,470 names on a bill of attainder passed by the parliament.
 On 18 July the parliament was prorogued.
-In August Schomberg landed a Bangor.
-Among the troops he brought was the xx Regiment.
+In August Schomberg landed at Bangor.

-He commanded a regiment at the Battle of the Boyne on 1 July 1690, when his horse was shot under him and he almost killed.
+Hamilton commanded a regiment at the Battle of the Boyne on 1 July 1690, when his horse was shot under him and he was almost killed.

-In June 1691 he fought at the Siege of Athlone under Ginkel where on 30 June Gustavus took part in the daring attack over a ford on the River Shannon that captured the town.
-In this attack he commanded the cavalry together with General Thomas Tollemache while the infantry was commanded by Mackay, Tettau, Monceau de la Melonière and the Prince of Hesse.
+In June 1691 he fought at the Siege of Athlone under Ginkel, and on 30 June Hamilton took part in the daring attack over a ford on the River Shannon that captured the town.
+In this attack he commanded the cavalry together with General Thomas Tollemache, while the infantry was commanded by Mackay, Tettau, Monceau de la Melonière and the Prince of Hesse.

 In July he fought at the Battle of Aughrim.
-Ginkel organised his army into 4 divisions numbered from the north to the south and in two lines.
+Ginkel organised his army into four divisions numbered from the north to the south and in two lines.
 Gustavus with his regiment was in the front line of the second division, i.e. a centre-right position.

 Vice-admiral of Ulster

 In 1691 Hamilton was appointed Vice-Admiral of Ulster, an honorary position, which he held until 1710 when he passed it on to his son Frederick.
 It reverted to him on Frederick's untimely death on 10 December 1715.
-He, therefore, was Vice-Admiral of Ulster again from 1716 until his death in 1723.
+Hamilton, therefore, was Vice-Admiral of Ulster again from 1716 until his death in 1723.

-First term as MP
+He was preceded in this office by a certain Gorges, who was appointed in 1666 and whose first name is not known.
+He was succeeded by Henry Conyngham, who was Vice Admiral of Ulster from 1748 to 1779..